-Children who are, or are perceived to be, lesbian, gay, bisexual or transgender (LGBT) can be targeted by other children.
+Children who are, or are perceived to be, lesbian, gay, bisexual, transgender, queer or questioning (LGBTQ+) can be targeted by other children.
 Staff at school will work to reduce the additional barriers faced by such pupils and provide a safe space for them to speak out or share concerns with staff.
-LGBT inclusion will also be covered within our RSE curriculum.
+LGBTQ+ inclusion will also be covered within our RSE curriculum.